What are your options for Shoulder Pain?

+The anatomy of the shoulder makes it susceptible to injury and shoulder pain.
 The shoulder is an amazing joint, with greater range of motion than any other joint in the body.
 However, it also lacks stability, which is why it is so easily injured.
 The shoulder surgeons at Missoula Bone & Joint in Western Montana specialize in treating both acute and chronic shoulder injuries and restoring your mobility.

 About the Shoulder Joint